Business Process Automation 101 - Types of BPA & When to Use Them

 Try it free for 14 days.

-When to Use BPA
+When to Use Business Process Automation

 Modern automation practices are so advanced that they can sometimes completely take over an operation.
 However, some tasks still require human intervention and critical thinking.
 It is essential to understand which procedures can be enhanced by BPA solutions and which are better with hands-on effort.